openmeteo/pthelma/man/loggertodb.rst

-sections, which we will call "file sections", each file section referring to one file to be processed; this makes it possible to process many files in a single ``loggertodb`` execution using a single configuration file and a single database connection.
+sections, which we will call "file sections", each file section referring to one file to be processed; this makes it possible to process many files in a single ``loggertodb`` execution using a single configuration file and fewer HTTP requests (one login request, plus two requests per time series).

 General parameters
 ------------------